readium/readium-lcp-server/README.md

 Binaries are only pre-built on demande and for a service fee, therefore in the general case you'll need to get a working Golang installation.
 Please refer to the official GO documentation for installation procedures at https://golang.org/.

 This software is working with *go 1.13* or higher.
-It is currently maintained using *go 1.18* (July 2022).
+It is currently maintained using *go 1.20* (July 2023).

+You must put in place:

+1/ the License Server, active in your intranet, not accessible from the Web, only accessible from your CMS via a REST API.

+2/ the Status Server, accessible from the Web via a REST API, using https (you'll need to install a reverse proxy).

+3/ a License Gateway, i.e. a piece of sofware you'll have to develop, which takes a request for an existing LCP license from a reading app, interrogates your database in order to get user information relative to this license, calls the License Server endpoint and returns this fresh LCP license back to the caller app (more information in the project Wiki).

+4/ a large storage volume for encrypted publications (file system or S3 bucket), accessible from the Web via HTTP URLs.
+Note that publications are encrypted once: every license generated for such publication is pointing at the same encrypted file.
+Because these publications are stronlgy encrypted and the decryption key is secured in your SQL database, public access to these files is not problematic.

 The servers require the setup of an SQL Database.